 Students who have been academically dismissed from the college the first time will be eligible to return after one semester.
 Additional admissions testing will not be required unless the applicant fails to meet minimum admission standards as required by a particular program of study.
 Students who return after academic dismissal will be placed on academic probation and must meet with an Enrollment Advisor in the Enrollment Support Center to complete an academic contract prior to registration.
 Readmitted students who do not achieve a minimum 2.0 (C) grade point average for the first semester of re-enrollment will again be academically dismissed from the college and will not be eligible to return for one full calendar year from the ending of the semester of dismissal.
 Students not enrolled for two or more semesters must reapply to the college.

 For the best chance at academic success, students are encouraged to be punctual and attend all classes for which they are registered as scheduled throughout the semester.
-Instructors will keep an accurate record of class attendance.
+Some instructors may keep records of class attendance.
 Students anticipating an absence or tardy should contact the instructor in advance or provide notification as soon as possible.
 It is the responsibility of the student to account for instructional time missed and to seek permission for make-up work at the discretion of the instructor.
 If the student does not attend classes, submit assignments, or, when applicable, contact instructors in a timely manner (either in person, by phone, or by e-mail) a failing grade(s) may result.
 Students are advised of the attendance policy for each class by the instructor and through the course syllabus.
 Special attendance policies may be enforced for some classes due to hour requirements necessary for completion.

 An absence will be recorded when a student misses class or is tardy more than 10 minutes past the start of a class hour.
 This policy does not include students who attend approved field trips, who complete assignments early as authorized by the instructor, or who participate in an open lab situation.
 This policy also does not include students who are called for jury or military duty.
 In all such cases, students must inform their instructors (and the Financial Aid Office, if appropriate) prior to their absence, when possible, and provide appropriate documentation.